 This research also enables me to determine, before I embark on the trip, whether my photography is likely to concentrate on people or landscape.

-Portraiture Is A Collaborative Process
+Portrait Photos are A Collaborative Process

 When it comes to people-based photography my own preference is to make interactive portraits that come out of a collaborative approach between myself and the subject.

 I’ve hardly ever photographed a truly candid image.
 Although, in practice, I’ve made many images that have the look of a candid moment.

 Are You Are Sneaky Sneaky Photographer?

 It’s silly to think that, unless you’re hidden from view with a very long lens, that you’re unable to photograph someone in a way that appears candid.